georgysavva/blog/_posts/2025-12-25-gcp-dataset-storage.md

 ![ListObjects Usage Graph](assets/img/2025-12-25-gcp-dataset-storage/ListObjects_graph.png)
 _ListObjects usage graph_

-“ReadObject” was expected, but the other two were not.
+`ReadObject` was expected, but the other two were not.
 According to this table in the GCS [doc](https://cloud.google.com/storage/pricing?hl=en#operations-by-class):

 ![Documentation Table](assets/img/2025-12-25-gcp-dataset-storage/doc_table.png)
 _Operations by class_

-“ReadObject” is class B, “GetObjectMetadata” is also class B, explaining the double cost of “Regional Standard Class B Operations” from what we estimated, and “ListObjects” is Class A. Class A operations are primarily write operations and cost x12.5 more than Class B, resulting in the significant $38.75 in “Regional Standard Class A Operations”.
+`ReadObject` is class B, `GetObjectMetadata` is also class B, explaining the double cost of “Regional Standard Class B Operations” from what we estimated, and `ListObjects` is Class A. Class A operations are primarily write operations and cost x12.5 more than Class B, resulting in the significant $38.75 in “Regional Standard Class A Operations”.

 It turned out that the gcsfuse filesystem is implemented so that it queries the directory list and file metadata every time a file read request is issued.
 These weren’t needed for our dataloader's functionality, so we set out to find a better solution.

 Next, we tried implementing a custom dataloader using [gcsfs](https://github.com/fsspec/gcsfs), a Python library that provides a file-system-like interface to GCS.
-Although it stopped sending the “ListObjects” requests, it still sent unnecessary “GetObjectMetadata” requests, doubling our Class B operation cost.
+Although it stopped sending the `ListObjects` requests, it still sent unnecessary `GetObjectMetadata` requests, doubling our Class B operation cost.

 Finally, we implemented our dataloader using the [Google Cloud Storage](https://github.com/googleapis/python-storage) library, which provides a dedicated API for interacting with the storage service.
 We manually download the file from the bucket to a local temporary file using: